 - They are visualization tools.
 The challenge of managing the customer journey is vast, but the upside is significant too.
 To get buy-in for CX initiatives, you’ll need everyone on the same page regarding pain points, challenges, and opportunities.
 The visual nature of the CJM has two benefits.
 One, everyone gets closer to understanding the complexities of your customer experience.
 Two, you can use it as a socialization tool to gain alignment and buy-in from internal partners.

 - They define and capture the phases of the customer purchase journey.
 Ultimately, customer experience initiatives need to drive ROI.
 By aligning the journey map to a customer path with a measurable goal, you can keep everyone focused.
-Without this aim, it’s easy to get lost in tactical initiatives that drive short-term action, but no long-term gains
+Without this aim, it’s easy to get lost in tactical initiatives that drive short-term action, but no long-term gains.

-The upside greatly outweighs the work it takes to create.
+Creating a Customer Journey Map is not a small project.
+It requires lots of time, effort, and coordination across teams.
+So why not try creating a Customer Journey Map?
+Because the upside greatly outweighs the work it takes to create.
 Your company will become more customer-centric, and that will make a positive impact on your bottom line.